adamjcampbell/AsyncMeeting/README.md

 ensure that two threads meet at a pre-defined common point.

-This is useful for any application where you need to co-ordinate between two async context.
-Commonly in tests but also applicable for use cases such as coordinating with a stateful third party library.
+This is useful for any application where you need to co-ordinate between two async contexts.
+Commonly useful in tests but also applicable for use cases such as coordinating with a stateful third party library.

 ## Test Example

 Below is a simple observable model that loads a list of names.
-It has the mutable state `isLoading` and `names` that we'd like to test before, during and after the completion of the `load` function.
+It has the mutable state `isLoading` and `names`.
+We'd like to test this state before, during and after the completion of the `load` function.
 We can inject the `fetchNames` function however being able to test for when `isLoading` is true is fraught with racey behaviour.